-Other aspects of the trial make its external validity difficult to assess.
+Certain aspects of this trial make its external validity difficult to assess.
 The numbers of patients screened and eligible for entry were not reported.
 Patients in both groups took immediate-release morphine as needed to supplement their long-acting medication.
 The dosage of long-acting opioid was determined at the beginning of the trial, and was increased based only on the amount of immediate-release morphine used.
 The length of follow-up for each drug regimen was only 4 weeks.